 What is Estate Planning?

 So, what is estate planning?
 Estate planning is the development of a thorough strategy for the distribution of your estate and assets upon your death.
 A solid plan can help provide financial stability for your heirs.
-In California, a variety of state agencies will be involved in disbursing your assets if you do not have an estate plan.
+In Tennessee, a variety of state agencies will be involved in disbursing your assets if you do not have an estate plan.
 At The Law Offices of Justin M. Gilbert, we can develop estate plans that produce the best results for you and your family with the help of our probate litigation & estate planning attorneys.

 Estate planning is not “death planning.”
 Estate planning is “life planning.”
 The process is essential and rewarding.